lmickes/pyWitness/manual/source/introduction.rst

 Transforming data structures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Transforming data into pyWitness format can be time consuming and error prone.
+An example of transforming a data file is in the table below.
+We use the same structure as sdtlu.

 .. list-table:: Example data file transformation (sdtlu)
    :widths: 35 35